-The nomadic router is able to learn about the network environment it is currently attached using several different methods as described below.
+The nomadic router is able to learn about the network methods as described below.

-1. Dynamic Host Configuration Protocol (DHCP)

-Whenever a different network connection is connected on 50 the nomadic router, it will broadcast a DHCP request to obtain configuration information for the current network.
+1. Dynamic Host Configuration Protocol (DHCP) Whenever a different network connection is connected on the nomadic router, it will broadcast a DHCP request to obtain configuration information for the current network.
 If no DHCP service is available on the network, it will switch to another method to learn about the network configuration.